DjangoGirls/organizer-manual/sponsors/handling_money.md

 - If you have your own company, you can just invoice them and pay for the costs.
 That's probably the simplest way.
 - If you don't have your own company, ask the local Python community or your friends if they can help with that.
 If there's a Django/Python Association in your country you can ask them for help as well.
 If you handle the money transfer through a friend's company, keep in mind that you will most likely have to pay taxes on the money you receive.
 The amount varies from country to country.
 - You can also ask sponsors to pay for food/printing directly.
 - You can use a service like [Open Collective](https://opencollective.com/) that will legally handle money for your event (not free).
-If you plan to do that, [contact us](mailto:hello@djangogirls.org) and we will help you.

 Make sure to tell the sponsors when you need the money.
 Money transfer can take a few days and you will have to pay for some things like printing t-shirts or bags beforehand.
 Make sure to have all the money in your bank account at least 1-2 weeks before the workshop so you don't get into trouble or have to organize some things last minute.